-2015 was an eventful year for the multibillion dollar luxury market in China.
-With a stock market in decline, fewer foreign luxury goods being imported and the arrest of several senior industry figures under the anti-corruption campaign led by Xi Jinping; the luxury market in China has inevitably been effected.
+2015 was an eventful year for the multibillion-dollar luxury market in China.
+With a stock market in decline, fewer foreign luxury goods being imported and the arrest of several senior industry figures under the anti-corruption campaign led by Xi Jinping; the luxury market in China has inevitably been affected.
 Large luxury brands must develop new strategies to limit the damage and be able to protect themselves against these challenges in China.

 The luxury market is evolving and Chinese consumers are following new trends according to a new report by Bain & Company.

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today